muditbhargava66/dropgrad/README.md

 ## Examples

-The `examples` directory contains sample code demonstrating various use cases of DropGrad, including basic usage, integration with learning rate schedulers, and applying full update drop.
+The `examples` directory contains sample code demonstrating various use cases of DropGrad, including basic usage, integration with learning rate schedulers, applying full update drop, and training a Vision Transformer (ViT) on the CIFAR-10 dataset under different regularization scenarios.

 ## Testing